 These losses occur due to ohmic resistance of the transformer windings.
 If I1 and I2 are the primary and the secondary current.
 R1 and R2 are the resistance of primary and secondary winding then the copper losses occurring in the primary and secondary winding will be I12R1 and I22R2 respectively.

 Dielectric loss occurs in the insulating material of the transformer that is in the oil of the transformer, or in the solid insulations.
-When the oil gets deteriorated or the solid insulation get damaged, or its quality decreases, and because of this, the efficiency of transformer is effected
+When the oil gets deteriorated or the solid insulation gets damaged, or its quality decreases, and because of this, the efficiency of the transformer gets affected.